-The summer repair season is approaching and that means dealing with really hot windshields.
+Ahh summer repairs, the season is approaching and that means dealing with really hot windshields.
 What does it mean for the end seals on your bridge?

-Question: If you place a bridge on a really hot windshield, will the end seals melt?
+Question: If you place a bridge on a really hot windshield, will the end seals Injector End Seals melt?

-Answer: The material Delta Kits uses to make end seals is injected at 482 degrees Fahrenheit, or 250 degrees Celsius.
-The seals may soften slightly in the heat you’re working in, but it’s not likely you will ever see one melt.
+Answer: Material injects at 482 degrees Fahrenheit, or 250 degrees Celsius to make Delta Kits’ end seals.
+The seals may soften slightly in the heat you’re working in.
+But it’s not likely you will ever see one melt.
 The suction & vacuum cups Delta Kits uses are made from a different material, but they too have a very high melting point.
 Even the nitrile gloves Delta Kits sells have a working temperature of up to 230 degrees Fahrenheit or 110 degrees Celsius.
-So, when you start to see the tires melting on your car, you may also start to see a problem with your Delta Kits end seals. – (Brent Deines, Delta Kits)
+So with summer repairs, when you start to see the tires melting on your car, you may also start to see a problem with your Delta Kits’ end seals. – (Brent Deines, Delta Kits)

 Following are tips to help keep business running smooth while reducing the risk of crack outs.